newsletter-glue/newsletter-glue/readme.txt

 * **Save hours every week:** Simply email posts when you hit publish.
 No need to tediously recreate posts in your email service every time.

-## UPGRADE TO PRO FOR MORE POWERFUL NEWSLETTER DESIGNS
+## UPGRADE TO PRO FOR MORE POWERFUL INTEGRATIONS AND NEWSLETTER DESIGNS

 Newsletter Glue Pro gives you advanced features to style your newsletter, get more subscribers and save time.

+* Connect to: ActiveCampaign, Campaign Monitor, GetResponse, MailerLite, Mailchimp, Sendinblue, and Sendy.

 * [Embed social media](https://newsletterglue.com/features/#socialembed): Just paste the link.
 We handle the rest.
 Works for Twitter and Youtube.